Demands: Embassy Closure and Withdrawal from The Camp David Accords in Wake of Renewed Attacks on Gaza

 For more articles by Dr. Ashraf Ezzat visit his website.

-Posted by Dr. Ashraf Ezzat on 6:07 am, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Dr. Ashraf Ezzat on April 9, 2011, With 621 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.